kailash-manasarovar/statement/docs/timeline/2021/december.md

 - She barked at me when I said; *I hope I'm not going to regret this*, as I signed the lease, having reservations based on her demeanor.
 - Hackers mentioned her grumpy demeanor online to me over the summer in 2024 in an, as usual, derogatory manner.
 - Was she angry about having to essentially be involved in murdering a woman?
 Had it happened before in her apartment?
 What happened to the previous tenant, the nurse from Dénia hospital she was constantly talking about who left hurriedly?
-- Are all the properties her company is involved in building with fitted with high-res spy-cam systems streaming directly onto porn-networks?
+- Are all the properties her architectural company designs and builds fitted with high-res spy-cam systems streaming directly onto porn-networks?
 - Curiously, whenever Bea seemed to think I was going to say no (probably because of the way I looked at her whenever she was irrationally and bizarrely angry), she would say: *oh we have a nurse lined up, from the hospital, she's going to come and view tomorrow* to hurry me along.
 - Another nurse, ay.
 - I signed the [rental contract](../../content/documents/contracto/rental-contract.pdf) and moved in on December 15th.